-Media or Non-Traditional Media: Find Your Way Around Communication Channels
+Media or Non Media: Your A-Z Guide to Communication Channels

 However, communication is a whole art, a whole universe.
 Given what is at stake, it is important to know how to convey your messages to the right people through the right means: the famous communication channels.
 But what is the difference?
 Which is the most effective?
 For beginners, it can be very easy to feel lost.
 So read on.

 Definition of a Communication Channel

 In marketing, a communication channel is an approach used by a company to disseminate or exchange information.
 In other words, it is the system through which the message was sent to reach its target.

 Before even thinking about a communication channel, a company must first determine its target audience.
 Are they young people, active women, or seniors… once you have that clear, you can choose a channel along with its related action plans.